m-rakowski/butterflies/README.md

 Frontend is an SPA built on top of React.
 For routing we use `react-router-dom` lib.
 All code related to the frontend is located in the `fe` folder.

-## Task

-The Butterfly app is already a pretty great app, but we think it would be even better if it let users create and delete butterflies.

-Your task is to implement:
-1. An endpoint which receives a new butterfly and stores it in the database.
-2. a form on the frontend for adding a new butterfly to the collection, available somewhere in the UI
-3. An endpoint which deletes the specified Butterfly
-4. A **delete** button on the butterfly card

-### Bonus task
-Implement **wishlist** functionality.
-Add ability to add butterfiles to the wishlist and then view wishlist on a sepparate page.

-### What we're looking for
-* Your code should be extensible and reusable
-* Your code should be tidy and adhere to conventions
-* Your changes should be well-scoped and explained in the write-up
-* Your write-up should be thoughtful and coherent

-You should also provide a small **write-up** that explains the decisions (for instance, the HTTP verbs for new endpoints) and trade-offs you made.
-If you add any new dependencies, spend some time talking about why you chose them.

-You are free to refactor or improve any code you think should be refactored, but please include a note about such changes in your write-up.
-Any changes you make should be scoped and explained as though you are opening a pull request against an existing codebase used in a production API service.

-❗️ If you have any questions or concerns, please do not hesitate to contact us!

-### Scoring rubric

-You will be scored on the following aspects of your work:

-* Endpoint implementation
-* Endpoint design
-* Appropriate testing of new code
-* Tidiness and adherence to conventions
-* Appropriate refactoring
-* Communication in the write-up

-0 = poor 1 = adequate 2 = exceptional

-The maximum possible score is 12.

 ## Setup